 What exactly is a nasal aspirator?

 A nasal aspirator, simply put is a small device with a purpose to draw out snot from the baby’s nose with a suction mechanism.
-They are user-friendly, budget-friendly and efficient – if applied correctly they’ll resolve the problem in under the 30s, and your baby will return to its normal state of breathing.
+They are user-friendly, budget-friendly and efficient – if applied correctly they’ll resolve the problem in under the 30s (helping alleviate newborns grunting and congestion, whilst returning to its normal state of breathing.

 There are a few types of nasal aspirators which we are going to mention, how to apply them as well as discuss their pros and cons.